 Marriage isn’t always rainbows and butterflies.
-Which may be the biggest duh statement of 2014.

 But what do you do when married life hands you a load of junk?